VicCHILD

 The need for a population-based longitudinal databank

-Population-based data repositories can foster innovative research breakthroughs for conditions in which complex interactions of genetic, molecular, disease and social/environmental susceptibility may impact upon disease risk or treatment - such as congenital hearing loss.
+Population-based data repositories can foster innovative research breakthroughs for conditions in which complex interactions of genetic, molecular, disease and social/environmental susceptibility may impact disease risk or treatment - such as congenital hearing loss.

-The need for population-based research in children's hearing loss has been clearly articulated by the Centers for Disease Control and US National Institutes of Health.
+The need for population-based research in children's hearing loss has been clearly articulated by the Centers for Disease Control and the US National Institutes of Health.

 The Victorian Infant Hearing Screening Program (VIHSP) provides a coordinated platform for the recruitment of children with permanent hearing loss in Victoria.
 VicCHILD offers an efficient and flexible population-based register and database for research into congenital hearing impairment.